Entropic Matching for Expectation Propagation of Markov Jump Processes

 \subsection{Parameter Learning}

 For the given approximation of a \ac{crn} model, we can find closed form solutions for the \ac{mstep} of the \ac{em} algorithm.
 Here, we consider the initial parameters $\{\theta_{1,0},\dots, \theta_{n,0}\}$, the effective rate parameters $\{c_{1},\dots, c_k\}$ and the observation model parameters $H$ and $\Sigma$, \ie, $\phi=\{\{\theta_{i,0}\}_{i=1}^n, \{c_{j}\}_{j=1}^k, H, \Sigma\}$.
 In \cref{app:param_learning_crn} we show how to compute the bound in \cref{eq:marginal_ll_bound} \wrt the individual parameters $\phi$ in closed form.
-Additionally, we derive closed-form coordinate-wise update schemes for the individual parameters $\phi$ depending on some summary statistics as
+Additionally, we derive closed-form coordinate-wise update schemes for the individual parameters $\phi$.